Tired And Hungry Nurse Kicks Out Her Boyfriend And His Dog Because He Used A Trick To Eat Her Food

 There is a reason why Am I The A-hole and other Reddit topics captivate us so much.
 The articles on this site provide us the chance to learn about other people's issues and consider how we would respond if we were in their position.

-In this instance, we stumbled upon a post that a disgruntled, hungry, and overburdened nurse had written following a particularly long and difficult night with her BF.
-They are planning to move in together, and her BF already spends most of the time at her place.
+In this instance, we stumbled upon a post written by a disgruntled, hungry, and overburdened nurse following a particularly long and difficult night with her boyfriend.
+They are planning to move in together, and her boyfriend already spends most of his time at her place.

-That suits her because she works long shifts and he helps her out with grocery shopping.
-That worked pretty well until recently.
+That suits her because she works long shifts, and he helps her out with grocery shopping.
+That arrangement worked pretty well until recently.

-But on that particular night, her boyfriend had to work two double shifts at his restaurant and OP had to work a 14-hour shift at the hospital.
+But on that particular night, her boyfriend had to work two double shifts at his restaurant, and the original poster (OP) had to work a 14-hour shift at the hospital.
 He brought food for the two of them, but his dog tricked them and ate OP's food.

 Needless to say, she wasn't happy.
 But what made things even worse was her boyfriend's reaction.